DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

 Test Case for Teto – Valid 1 to 10000 Invalid 0,-1, 10001 –
 Ensure admin can edit details –
-Ensure users that are not admin cannot edit details – Ensure grant applicant cannot change details once submitted(Add a message prompt to the application once the submit button is pressed to confirm
+Ensure users that are not admin cannot edit details – Ensure grant applicant cannot change details once submitted Selenium is planned to be used for automated testing

 # Environments:
     staging and production